-Megan Washington graduated from the University of Alberta Faculty of Law in 2020.
+Megan joined Queck & Associates in September 2020 as an articling student after graduating from the University of Alberta Faculty of Law, and was called to the Alberta bar in October 2021.
 Prior to attending law school, Megan obtained her Bachelor of Arts in Criminology from the University of Alberta.

-Megan is looking forward to working primarily in family law, though she is also interested in wills and estates.
-In her spare time, Megan enjoys hiking in the mountains, international travel, cycling in Edmonton’s river valley, and learning languages.
+In her spare time, Megan enjoys hiking in the mountains, international travel, cycling or walking in Edmonton’s river valley, trivia, and learning languages.